-I imagine that online courses might be a great fit for a lot of Roostervane readers looking to monetize a blog.
-The readers of Roostervane are mostly highly-educated people, many of whom have experienced teaching.
-It seems like a no-brainer that this skill could be sold online.
+BUT, I imagine that online courses might be a great fit for a lot of Roostervane readers looking to monetize a blog.
+If you’ve got a skill to share, it seems like a no-brainer that this skill could be sold online.

 Some bloggers build a course directly into a WordPress blog, as I’ve done.
-I use a plugin called LearnDash that lets me create courses here.
+I used to use a plugin called LearnDash that let me create courses here.